-I brewed up a rhubarb-raspberry syrup – rhubarb, raspberry and vegan white powdered sugar (aww come on, only a little!
+I brewed up a rhubarb-raspberry syrup – rhubarb, raspberry and organic cane sugar (only a little!
 You need sugar here to offset the bitterness of the rhubarb, and coconut sugar or maple syrup will only turn your pretty pink mixture brown.).

-The toppings are your call!
+The toppings are your call.
 I used a chopped almond oat crumble, berries, and a bit of mint!

 I hope you try this uncomplicated recipe to make this pretty wholesome dessert for breakfast!

-Rhubarb-Raspberry Healthy Breakfast Tarts (gluten-free, dairy-free, vegan, workout food)
+Raspberry-Rhubarb Healthy Breakfast Tarts (gluten-free, dairy-free, vegan, workout food)

-- 1 cup raspberries
+- 1/4 cup raspberries

-- 1/3 cup rhubarb chopped
+- 2 lbs stalks of rhubarb chopped

 Make the Tart Shells